China's Taiwan military incursions test the limits of airspace | DW | 04.10.2021

 Self-governing Taiwan is not recognized by Beijing, which regards the island as a "renegade" province that will one day be reunited with mainland China.

-Intimidation attempts like this weekend's maneuvers have been increasing for several to underline the territorial claims of the Chinese Communist Party, and put pressure on Taiwan's government and military.
+Intimidation attempts like this weekend's maneuvers have been increasing significantly in recent years to underline the territorial claims of the Chinese Communist Party, and put pressure on Taiwan's government and military.

 "To do so, Beijing is putting economic and diplomatic pressure on Taiwan.
 It will also try to stir up discontent among the Taiwanese people toward their government," he added.